-After a year or so of rumors, 2K has finally come out to acknowledge that BioShock 4 is in development.
+After a year or so of rumors, 2K finally came out to acknowledge that BioShock 4 is in development.
 It's been six years since the last BioShock game, double the time between each of the other three games in the series.
 After at least one internal cancellation and reboot, BioShock 4 is properly on its way now.

 We don't know many concrete details about the next BioShock game just yet.
 It was only in December 2019 that 2K announced the name of the studio working on the game.
 The press release didn't give any details on the game itself, so we're mostly down to speculation and waiting.

 In the meantime, here are the few details we do know about who is working on BioShock 4, when it could be released, and what its story might be like.

 What's the release date for BioShock 4?

 Unfortunately it's way too early to be talking release dates.
 The formation of the new 2K studio developing BioShock 4 was announced not too long ago, and although we can hope it's entered full production already, we don't actually know what stage the game is in.

 2K formed a new studio to work on BioShock 4